aasthavithalani/html-assigment/assignment.md

 - there are 2 types of lists in html,which we can see here:-

 1. Unordered List (`<ul>`)
-- unordered lists, which have no inherent order and each item is bulleted.
+- unordered list is used where order doesn't matter
  **Example:**
  - phone
  - laptop